Get a head start on college

 Over 400 high school students earn Bay College credits each year through dual enrollment.
 Taking college courses while still in high school allows students to get ahead of the game toward their future careers and equips them for college success.
 Families save money on college costs because school districts usually pay the tuition and fees for dual enrollees.
 Check with your high school to find out if they pay for all or a portion of the cost.

 Bay College credits go with you.
 Our courses transfer to universities and colleges across the state and country.
 No matter where you want to end up, Bay College courses can be a part of your journey.
-If skilled trades or occupational programs are in your future, you may be able to join the workforce faster by completing some classed toward one of our career-entry degrees while you're in high school.APPLY FOR DUAL ENROLLMENT
+If skilled trades or occupational programs are in your future, you may be able to join the workforce faster by completing some classed toward one of our career-entry degrees while you're in high school.APPLY TODAY

 What is "Early College?"